rhstephens/impostor/ideas.md

 	- Right now, AI are standing still.
 As such, the Enemy Matrices are almost always the same
 	- A better approach would be to randomly move all AI to a different grid position that DOES NOT contain an Obstacle/Wall

+### The flaws of using a neural network
+After training and integrating my first version of a ConvNet, I noticed a few issues.
+First and foremost was a significant decrease in performance, mainly in small spikes that affected framerate.
+Whenever inference was performed on the model, there was a large spike in performance.

+Initially, I thought this was due to generating the large matrices to use as input data.
+I implemented caching so I only had to update the matrix when an obstacle/player has moved or been destroyed but that didn't solve the problem either.
+I had later learned that it was the sheer size of the Tensorflow graph that caused the issue.
+Since I was training on multiple thousand training samples, with each containing 60,000 points of data, the resulting Tensorflow model was large and took a long time to perform inference on.

+I recently attended GDC 2018 where a few developers at Unity talked about their experimental project, ML-Agents: a new open-source toolkit built to enable training and deploying Deep Learning models within Unity.
+It seemed like this was a perfect solution for my game, and a great opportunity to learn more about Unity's Engine.

+### ML-Agents
+- [ ]

 ## TODO:
 - [ ] Finish map
 	- [X] Warehouse at east side